Max-Derner/pet-diary/README_DIR/PROJECT_STRUCTURE_README.md

 * `source ./pdt`
 * `pdt configure-venv`
-* `pdt configure-vars`

 That will ensure you have your Python virtual environment set up correctly.
 You will also be able to make use of all of the functions available in pdt.
-If you ever need a reminder of what functions are available to you simply give the command `pdt`.
+If you ever need a reminder of what functions are available to you simply give the command `pdt help`.

 `pdt` will become available to you anytime you activate your virtual environment provided you have used `pdt` to configure your virtual environment with the `pdt configure-venv` command.
 * [pdt](../pdt)